fossology/Minerva-Dataset-Generation/README.md

 ```

 ## Initial Split - Using Sliding Window Approach
-Before Adding Regex to licenses, Initial split is being done.
-To maintain consistency, sliding window approach is being followed.
-For ex- taking combination of 3, splitting will be done as shown below -
+Before Adding Regex to licenses and essential keywords, Initial split is being carried out.
+To maintain consistency, sliding window approach is being followed for the splitting.
+For ex- taking combination of 4, splitting on a text file will be done as shown below -

 <img src="static\images\slidingwindow.PNG" alt="sliding-window" width="700"/>